terencehonles/mailman/src/mailman/docs/ACKNOWLEDGMENTS.rst

 Here is the list of other people who have contributed useful ideas, suggestions, bug fixes, testing, etc., or who have been very helpful in answering questions on mailman-users.
-Please let me know if anybody's been left off the list!
+Please let me know if you have been left off the list!

 * David Abrahams